romshark/yamagiconf/README.md

 	- 🚫 Forbids non-pointer struct map values.
 	- 🚫 Forbids the use of `"yaml"` and `"env"` struct tags within implementations of `encoding.TextUnmarshaler` and/or `yaml.Unmarshaler`.
+	- 🚫 Forbids the use of YAML tag option `"inline"` for non-embedded structs and requires embedded structs to use option `"inline"`.
 - YAML restrictions:
 	- 🚫 Forbids the use of `no`, `yes`, `on` and `off` for `bool`, allows only `true` and `false`.